-Design and construction of the site-wide remedy as described in the Record of Decision issued by USEPA on September 27, 2012 is underway.
+Design and construction of the site-wide remedy as described in the Record of Decision issued by the U.S. Environmental Protection Agency (USEPA) on September 27, 2012 is underway.

-Pre-design and design activities related to the site-wide soils remedy continues, including design of the stabilization/solidification treatment process for waste materials located in Impoundments 3, 4 and 5, will begin sometime after full commissioning of the groundwater treatment facility.
-Construction activities for this phase of work are expected to occur after USEPA approves the 100% Remedial Design Report and the Remedial Action Work Plan.
+- Pre-design and design activities related to the site-wide soils remedy, including design of the stabilization/solidification treatment process for waste materials located in Impoundments 3, 4 and 5, will occur in 2022.